-1) A pollution solutions tool-box
+1) A pollution solutions policy tool-box

-Rationale and key elements: There are some existing and new methodologies and tools to support integrated policy and decision-making on pollution, environment and health.
+There are some existing and new methodologies and tools to support integrated policy and decision-making on pollution, environment and health.
 The development of integrated environment and health risk and impact assessment has been requested in the UNEA3 'Environment and Health' resolution.
-Using the pollution knowledge sharing facility, the various methodologies, solutions, capacity-building programmes and legal tools will be made available, as well as the results of the assessment conducted when available.